WebOrigami/docs/src/content/index.md

 }
 ```

 Origami complements the standard HTML and CSS languages.
-It lets you describe how you want to transform your data and files into HTML and the other resources your site will need.
-You can create many things without complex programming, including common parts of sites like a full-text search feature, RSS feeds for blogs, and so on.
+It lets you describe how you want to transform your data and files into HTML and the other resources for your site.
+You can create many things without complex programming: a full-text search feature, RSS feeds for blogs, and so on.
 You can use JavaScript to define parts of your site wherever that makes sense to you.

-This high-level site definition is enough to let you immediately view and iterate on your site without complex build tools.
+A high-level site definition is enough to let you immediately view and iterate on your site without complex build tools.
 When you’re ready to publish, Origami can turn your site into a collection of plain files you can deploy wherever you want, often for free.

 <span class="tutorialStep"></span> View some [example sites](/language/examples.html)